negralessio/multivariate-verfahren/README.md

-# About this Reposity 📘🚀
+# About this Repository 📘🚀
 This repository contains small python exercises in order to strengthen the recently learned from the lecture 'Multivariate Verfahren' in the summer semester 2022 @ KIT.